Biblesnet.com your Free Online Christian Library with Free Christian Resources. - Read / Apply / Pray / Do

 Let us realize that our life and property are gifts from God.
 We are not absolute owners of our wealth.
 We are trustees or stewards.
 We cannot spend on what we like.
 Every item of expenditure must be prayerfully considered.
 We can spend only what pleases Him and never to satisfy our selfish pleasures.
 When we do this with Him in view, He will entrust us with more wealth as He would reward His faithful servants.

-Now, to set a standard of giving to Him who owns us, God instructs Moses to require of Israel, that sacred tenth: “And all the tithe of the land, whether of the seed of the land, or of the fruit of the tree, is the Lord’s: it is holy unto the Lord” (Leviticus 27:30).
+Now, to set a standard of giving to Him who owns us, God instructs Moses to require of Israel, that sacred tenth: “A tithe of everything from the land, whether grain from the soil or fruit from the trees, belongs to the Lord; it is holy to the Lord.”
+(Leviticus 27:30).
 When Israel very conveniently skipped paying the tithe in the days of Malachi, the prophet chided them in no uncertain terms:

 This message is addressed both to the individual as well as to church and nation.
 Individually speaking, we have Abraham who set the Israelites the example.
 The tithe was given by him spontaneously, from a grateful heart, not because a law had been laid down on him.
 So did Jacob his grandson.
 Let us as individual members of the Church render our tithes to God as spontaneously and cheerfully as patriotic citizens willingly pay their income tax.
 Those who give thus are blessed beyond measure as promised, receiving back from God like pouring rain.
 Moreover God will keep our produce from being devoured by pests.

 Tithing, according to the Dispensational theologian is a legalistic ordinance done away in the New Testament.
 Is it so?
 Let them read Luke 11:42 and Matthew 23:23.
 Here our Lord chides the scribes and Pharisees for their legal punctiliousness on the tithe, but overlook weightier matters such as judgment, mercy and faith.
 Nevertheless He upholds the tithe in the sense that the cart should stay in the position of the cart and not before the horse.
 St Paul never writes against the tithe.
 Undoubtedly, he supports it, but stresses that any form of giving to God must be rendered with a cheerful heart.
-And when it is given as in humble worship, God will cause every grace to abound toward us, that we, having all sufficiency in all things, may abound to every good work (II Corinthians 9:7-8).
-Let us see this picture of blessing as mirrored on the Sea of Galilee.
-This Sea of Bountiful LIfe and Produce is fed by the snow waters coming down Hermon’s heights.
-Now the water comes not only through the Upper Jordan River which we crossed by a bridge, but also from numerous streams funneling into Galilee through tunnels and culverts.
-When we give to God upwards He returns to us from every side like the many streams swarming into the Lake.
+And when it is given as in humble worship, God will cause every grace to abound toward us, that we, having all sufficiency in all things, may abound to every good work (2 Corinthians 9:7-8).

 Another thing I would like to stress about a Church’s finance is that, as my Grandpa had taught us from a young age, “Never borrow, never pay interest.”
 When a Church meets with an overwhelming need, such as buying a property involving millions, the normal path of action is to take a bank loan.
 To me this is blood sucking when every monthly installment of repayment is due.
 And this can go on 15-20 years.